FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsStandardRouter.md

 2. Select **Standard Router** from the mandatory **Application Type** list.

 3. Enter a unique **Application Name**.
 You cannot enter spaces-only values in this field.
-For more information, see <a href="../../accounts/useraccounts/t_st_create_user_account#Spaces" class="MCXref xref">Spaces in required fields</a>.
+For more information, see [Spaces in required fields](../../accounts/useraccounts/t_st_create_user_account#Spaces).

     > **Note:**
     >
     > The application name cannot include any forward slash (/) characters.

 4. (Optional) Use the **Assign** and **Remove** buttons to assign business units for the application.
 The **Business Unit List** contains the names of business units you have created.
-For details, see <a href="../../c_st_advancedaccountadministration/c_st_businessunits#Advanced_Accounts_2036285406_1127756" class="MCXref xref">Business units</a>.
+For details, see [Business units](../../c_st_advancedaccountadministration/c_st_businessunits#Advanced_Accounts_2036285406_1127756).

 5. (Optional) Enter an application **Description**.

 6. (Optional) Select **Allow Subscribers to Submit files in this Application** to permit incoming file transfers from the subscriber parties to the application.
 If you enable this option, continue specifying values for the parameters in the pane.
     1. In the **Submit folder** field, type the name of the folder where incoming transferred files are submitted via subscriptions.
 The application only processes files stored in the submit folder.
 Any files stored outside the submit folder are not routed for transferring.
 The submit folder is created as a sub-folder of the subscription folder.
 The subscription folder is specified during the creation of the respective subscription.
-For details, see <a href="../../accounts/transfersites" class="MCXref xref">Transfer sites</a>.
+For details, see [Transfer sites](../../accounts/transfersites).
     2. In the **File Submission Settings** group, select the **Require Secure Connection for transfer** option to enable SSL for the incoming transfers.
     3. In the **File Submission Settings** group, select the **Rename submitted files to include Subscriber ID** option to add a prefix to the file name identifying the sender before it is sent to the internal system.
 The subscriber ID is specified during the creation of the respective subscription.
     4. Then, in the **New Filename** field, define the format of the new file name.
 By default, the file is renamed in the format `<ID> <FILENAME>` where, `<ID>` is the Subscriber ID specified when the subscription is created and `<FILENAME>` is the original name of the transferred file.